nebocoder/js-roguelike/README.md

 ## You can now play the game at [this link](https://nebocoder.github.io/js-roguelike/).

 Roguelike made using vanilla JS.
-Game was made following [Javascript Broughlike Tutorial](https://nluqo.github.io/broughlike-tutorial/index.html), the idea is to improve the original code and create a more engaging game.
+Game was made following [Javascript Broughlike Tutorial](https://nluqo.github.io/broughlike-tutorial/index.html), the idea is to improve the original code and create a more engaging game, as I get introduced to more advanced programming concepts.
 This project is also a chance for me to explore GitHub workflow as this is the first project I'm working on thats going on here.
+I expect little activity stretched over long period of time for the project, but believe it can eventually get there.

 Project TODOs:
 - [x] Host the game online properly